modernben/forge-docs/1.0/sites/the-basics.md

 When you are ready to transition your application to an official domain name, you may rename the site in the **Meta** tab of the site's management panel.
 After renaming the site, you will no longer be able to access it using the server's IP address.
 After renaming the site, you should add a DNS `A` record for the domain that points to your server's IP address.

-### Default Nginx Template
+### Nginx Configuration

 Below is an example of the default Nginx site configuration that is used by Laravel Forge.
-[Additional Nginx templates](/1.0/servers/nginx-templates.html) may be created in Forge using the "Nginx Templates" panel within your server's management dashboard:
+[Additional Nginx templates](/1.0/servers/nginx-templates.html) may be created in Forge using the "Nginx Templates" panel within your server's management dashboard.

 ```nginx
 # FORGE CONFIG (DO NOT REMOVE!)